AUDIO MIXING FAQs

 How much does mixing cost?Touch-up mixing (also sometimes called stems mixing or mastering by separated parts) only costs $20 per song when added to Audio Mastering Services.
 We can also do mixing touch-ups and final checking from your full mix session for roughly $60 per song, which includes mastering as well.

-The cost for full General Mixing work varies greatly with each project.
+The cost for full Full Mixing work varies greatly with each project.
 You can get a price quote by either utilizing our Free Mix Evaluation service or you can use our Rate Calculator to calculate the cost for your mixing project.

 How does the process work with online mixing?
 How do I hear my mixed and mastered songs?Shortly after you submit your order for online mixing and mastering services we will contact you with the expected completion date for your project (or for the first set of completed tracks if your project has many tracks in it).
 On or around that date you will receive an email from us with a link to download a .zip file that contains .wav and .mp3 versions of your mixed and mastered tracks for you to audition.
 If we have returned all your tracks to you in this email and everything meets with your approval you do not need to do anything more.
 If you have many tracks in your project then you may only receive the first 2-4 completed tracks to review in the first download link and we will want to hear back from you that they are approved so that we know we can continue following the same methods and use those first several tracks as references while completing the rest of your mixing work.